anvesh-vankayala/mlops/mlops_week11/README.md

 `cdk bootstrap`
     - To create template of resources at cloudformation with the role of configures user.

+`cdk diff`
+    - Its like git status, shows what function is deleted or added.

 `cdk deploy`
     - CDK uses CloudFormation as its deployment engine, so the "cdk deploy" command essentially manages the process of generating and deploying a CloudFormation stack.